Scientific Advisory Board

 The Scientific Advisory Board of the ScienceCampus Halle has the following members (alphabetical order):

-Inge Broer is involved in the production of vaccines and biodegradable polymers in transgenic plants.
-In addition, the environmental influence on transgene expression is analysed in order to ensure stable expression of transgenes in the field.
-One of the major concerns is biosafety, mainly focussed on the plants produced in the group, but also in the development of new and effective analytical methods to optimize the risk assessment.
+Inge Broer is mainly involved in the production of vaccines and biodegradable polymers in transgenic plants.
+In addition, influence on transgene expression on the environment and the consumer is analysed in order to ensure stable expression of transgenes in the field.

-Among other functions, Prof. Broer is chair of the grant panel LS9 Biotechnology of the European Research Council (ERC), chair of the commission for genetically modified food and feed of the German Federal Institute of Risk Assessment (BfR), member of the evaluation committee of the Leibniz Institute of Plant Genetics and Crop Plant Research (IPK) Gatersleben and member of the scientific advisory council of the ministry for agriculture, environment and consumer protection of the federal state Mecklenburg-Vorpommern.
+Among other functions, Prof. Broer was chair of the advanced grant panel LS9 Biotechnology of the European Research Council (ERC) for many years and is now member of the ERC Synergy grant review panel, she is chair of the commission for genetically modified food and feed of the German Federal Institute of Risk Assessment (BfR), member of the evaluation committee of the Leibniz Institute of Plant Genetics and Crop Plant Research (IPK) Gatersleben and member of the scientific advisory council of the ministry for agriculture, environment and consumer protection of the federal state Mecklenburg-Vorpommern.

 Prof. Dr Bernd Müller-Röber is Head of Department of Molecular Biology at Potsdam University's Institute of Biochemistry and Biology, and the head of the work group at the Max Planck University for Molecular Plant Physiology in Golm.
 He is Deputy Chairman of the Bio-economy Council.